soegaard/urlang/urlang-examples/ractive/README.md

 These examples show how to use the Ractive JS library from Urlang.
 Ractive is a lightweight alternative to Angular, React, etc.
-The example is based on  http://www.ractivejs.org/60-second-setup Thanks to Daniel Praeger for the original Racket version.
+The example is based on  http://www.ractivejs.org/60-second-setup Thanks to Daniel Prager for the original Racket version.

 ractive.rkt
 ----------